numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 If a universal function, such as most functions in ``scipy.special``, is only defined for ``float32`` and ``float64`` it will currently automatically cast a ``float16`` silently to ``float32`` (similarly for any integer input).
-This ensures successful execution, but allows a change in the output dtype when support for new data types is added to a ufunc.
+This ensures successful execution, but may lead to a change in the output dtype when support for new data types is added to a ufunc.
+When a ``float16`` loop is added, the output datatype will currently change from ``float32`` to ``float16`` without a warning.

 In general the order in which loops are registered is important.
 However, this is only reliable if all loops are added when the ufunc is first defined.